-The mine waste alternatives assessment should objectively consider all available options for mine waste disposal, including at least one that will not have an impact on water bodies frequented by fish.
+The mine waste alternatives assessment should objectively consider all available options for mine waste disposal.
 This assessment should qualitatively and quantitatively assess the environmental, technical, economic and socioeconomic aspects of each alternative for the life cycle of the mine, including the post-closure phase.
 The mine waste alternatives assessment should include all the aspects that could contribute to the predicted impacts of the proposed project.
-The economic component of this assessment should consider the full costs of each alternative throughout the mine life cycle from construction through postclosure, including long-term maintenance and monitoring requirements, as well as costs associated with the legislated requirement for a compensation plan to offset fish habitat loss.